omgnetwork/android-sdk/README.md

 * `onTransactionConsumptionRequest(TransactionConsumption)`: Invoked when a `TransactionConsumption` is trying to consume the `TransactionRequest`.
 This allows the requester to [confirm](https://github.com/omisego/ios-sdk#confirm-a-transaction-consumption) or not the consumption if legitimate.
 * `onTransactionConsumptionFinalizedSuccess(TransactionConsumption)`: Invoked if a `TransactionConsumption` has been finalized successfully, and the transfer was made between the 2 addresses.
-* `onTransactionConsumptionFinalizedFail(APIError)`: Invoked if a `TransactionConsumption` fails to consume the request.
+* `onTransactionConsumptionFinalizedFail(TransactionConsumption, APIError)`: Invoked if a `TransactionConsumption` fails to consume the request.

 ### TransactionConsumption Event

 Similarly to the `TransactionRequestCallback`, a `TransactionConsumption` can be listened for incoming confirmations using the `TransactionConsumptionCallback`.
 The possible events are:
 * `onTransactionConsumptionFinalizedSuccess(TransactionConsumption)`: Invoked if a `TransactionConsumption` has been finalized successfully, and the transfer was made between the 2 addresses.
-* `onTransactionConsumptionFinalizedFail(APIError)`: Invoked if a `TransactionConsumption` fails to consume the request.
+* `onTransactionConsumptionFinalizedFail(TransactionConsumption, APIError)`: Invoked if a `TransactionConsumption` fails to consume the request.

 **Usage**
 ```kotlin